 A created rule doesn't affect users who already satisfy its conditions.
 An autoenrollment applies only to future changes.

 Diane Silvers belong to the Start of Training group.
 The administrator creates a new rule: all learners added or moved to this group will be enrolled in the HTML Basics course.
 However, the rule won't work for Diane, and the content won't be assigned.

 The rule doesn't apply to learners who were enrolled in the content earlier.

 The administrator added Caroline Jensen into the account and assigned to her the Survey.
-Later, Caroline was added into the Interns department.
-This triggered the autoenrollment rule whichassigns the Survey to any users added or moved to this department.
+Later, Caroline was added to the Interns department.
+This triggered the autoenrollment rule which assigns the Survey to any users added or moved to this department.

 However, the Survey was not repeatedly assigned to Caroline.

 Properties and settings sometimes get changed in the course.
 Note that the course will be assigned with those parameters which are set at the moment the autoenrollment rule works.